Welcome to the Clinic of Urology.

 Professor Fisch is a member of several international associations and served on the board of the German Society for Urology (DGU) from 2003 to 2008.
 From 2002 to 2008 she was president of the European Society for Genito-Urinary Reconstructive Surgeons.

-Each year we perform more than 4,700 oncological, functional, and reconstructive surgeries.
+Each year we perform more than 2,300 oncological, functional, and reconstructive inpatient treatments.
 Together with the Martini-Klinik we perform the greatest number of radical prostatectomies for prostate cancer in Europe and worldwide.
 Via a small abdominal incision, a microsurgical technique and surgical loupes or assisted by the DaVinci robot, we achieve above-average success rates in preserving potency and continence.

 We are also a leader in reconstructive surgeries of the external genitalia, laparoscopic surgeries of the kidney, and holmium laser surgeries for benign enlargement of the prostate.
 We offer fluorescence-based, photodynamic (HEXVIX®) diagnosis and therapy of urinary bladder tumors.